-- B1 Synthesise information from a variety of primary and secondary sources - B2 Analyse, evaluate and interpret the principal source materials for their chosen field - B3 Plan, conduct and communicate research through research papers - B4 Have the theoretical and practical skills that will enable them to successfully complete an MSc dissertation.
+- B1 Synthesise information from a variety of primary and secondary sources - B2 Analyse, evaluate, and interpret the principal source materials for their chosen field. - B3 Plan, conduct, and communicate research through research papers. - B4 Have the theoretical and practical skills that will enable them to successfully complete an MA dissertation.

-Cognitive skills are developed through seminars, workshops and lab sessions (B1-B2), research projects (B2-B3, B4) and through working with the supervisors of their research projects and dissertations (B3).
+Cognitive skills are developed through seminars (B1-B2), research projects (B2-B3, B4) and through working with the supervisors of their research projects and dissertations (B3).
 Students are encouraged to develop cognitive skills through analysis of case studies (B1), independent reading and designing research projects (B2-B4).

-Intellectual skills are examined through research papers, policy briefs/evaluations and the MSc dissertation (B1-B4).
+Intellectual skills are examined through research papers and the MA research dissertation (B1-B4).